Volunteering in Federated States of Micronesia

 Personal safety

-Crime rates in Micronesia are relatively low, however, foreigners are more susceptible to crimes like petty theft, and extra care should be taken with belongings.
+Crime rates in Micronesia are relatively low, however, foreigners are more susceptible to crimes like petty theft, and extra care should be taken with your personal belongings.

 Mosquitoes are common and can transmit disease.
-Dengue fever outbreaks occur in Micronesia, and volunteers are recommended to use mosquito repellent at all times (especially at dawn and dusk).
+Dengue fever outbreaks occur in Micronesia, and volunteers are recommended to always use mosquito repellent (especially at dawn and dusk).

 Natural disasters are common, with the Federated States of Micronesia prone to typhoons, severe rain, landslides and earthquakes.